pranshu0604/orm/docs/faq.md

 ### How is AI integrated into the application?

-The application uses:
-- Server actions to make secure API calls
+The application uses a small FastAPI microservice (`ai/`) to host AI/model integration.
+The Next.js app communicates with this microservice via `AI_SERVICE_URL`.

+- Server-side forwarding (recommended) or direct HTTP calls to the microservice
-- Streaming responses for a responsive UI
+- Streaming responses for responsive UI (microservice supports SSE-style streaming)
 - Structured prompts for consistent results
-- OpenRouter API to access various AI models

 ### Can AI in PRAN access my social media accounts directly?